allurehaggerty/allurehaggerty/README.md

 - 👋 Hi, I’m @allurehaggerty
 - 👀 I’m interested in building a data analytics portfolio and networking with other aspiring data professionals!
-- 🌱 I’m currently learning R and Python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on beginner level data projects
 - 📫 How to reach me